ojilles/jilles.net/_posts/2014-10-03-introducing-graphite-news.md

 It is a simple first [0.0.1-alpha release](https://github.com/ojilles/graphite-news/releases/tag/0.0.1-alpha) to see if there is interest in a utility like this.
+Ultimately, this could very well just be a feature in one of the leading dashboards, in which case it was worth it.

 Installation
 ------------